Cameron Roberts

 Picture

-"Mystified by the contradictions of traditional piano pedagogies, upset from witnessing the avoidable injuries of colleagues, astonished by the collective time wasted by students practising ineffectively, and keen for a more reality-based, opinion-free platform upon which to solve the problems of pianism, my book, 'Optimizing Pianism – Evidence-Based Perspectives', (of more than 14 years work!) enters the world.
+"Stupified by the contradictions of traditional piano pedagogies with modern science, touched with sadness by witnessing the avoidable injuries of colleagues, astonished by the collective time wasted by students practising inefficiently, and keen for a more evidence-based, reality-informed and opinion-less platform upon which to solve the problems of pianism, 'Optimizing Pianism – Evidence-Based Perspectives' enters the world.

 • Home